annatolchynska/female-solo-trip/README.md

   ---

-  * ### Design
-    * Building this website I was using Lato and Oswald fonts, there is a theme of three main colors on the page, which are appealing to user's eye and have a sufficient contrast ratio.
-    * The webpage has eye-pleasing images, which motivates the user to make this decision:to go and explore the World.
-    * The elements has 3d styling effect, that represents travelling person - constantly "floating" (moving).

  * ### Testing
    * This webpage works in different browsers: Chrome, Safari, Opera.
-   * I made sure that the page is responsive and functions properly on all standart screen sizes by using devtools device toolbar
+   * I made sure that the page is responsive and functions properly on all standart screen sizes by using devtools device toolbar.
-   * I made sure that navigation, links, lifehacks are all readable and easy to understand
+   * I made sure that navigation, links, lifehacks are all readable and easy to understand.
    * The form works: every field requires to be filled, email address requires only email address, dates field requires only dates, submit button works properly.
 * ### Bugs and Unfixed Bugs
    * In "community-trips" section there are links on each image that are supposed to give detailed info about the trip.
-These links take user to wiitravel pages because pages that they're referred to do not exist yet.
+These links take user to [Wikitravel]("https://wikitravel.org/") pages because pages that they're referred to do not exist yet.
-   * when testing I found that my links don't have discernible name, so it was fixed by adding "aria-label" to <a> elements.
+   * when testing I found that my links don't have discernible name, so it was fixed by adding "aria-label" to elements.
    * No other bugs are found.
    ---
  ### Validator testing